neuronsimulator/nrn/docs/nmodl/transpiler/INSTALL.rst

 Flex / Bison Paths
 ^^^^^^^^^^^^^^^^^^

-If flex / bison are not in your default $PATH, you can provide the path to cmake as:
+If flex / bison are not in your default ``PATH``, you can provide the path to cmake as:

 .. code:: sh